Simspace/simformat/README.md

 list on every save.
 This is completely impossible in Vim, and @asivitz should by no means take this as a personal challenge.

+If you prefer not to run code on save, you can use `shell-command-on-region` with a region active and the prefix argument set, i.e. `C-u M-| simformat`

 From within Vim, e.g., visual select your code (or the whole file) and then run `:!simformat`